 - Epidural (included in the cost of surgery)

-- Additional or alternative medications (pharmacy) ~ (determined by use)
+- Additional or alternative medications (pharmacy) ~ $ determined by use based on patient need

 - Blood bank per unit ~ $375